IFPI TRAINING WORKSHOP 2021

 CISAC Director visit to UPRS

-On 13th-February -2020 UPRS hosted the Director CISAC, African Region Mr. Sam Sangwa from Rwanda who engaged with the Board members and staff about music copyright and benefits of a CMO to the rights holders.
+On 13th-February -2020 UPRS hosted the Director CISAC, African Region Mr. Sam Sangwa from Rwanda who engaged with the Board members and staff about music copyright and the benefits of a CMO to the rights holders.

 UPRS BOARD MEETING CLOSING YEAR 2019: